 Next, fat deposits underneath the skin shift and redistribute, gathering in the lower part of the face.

 Fine lines form on dry, thinning skin.
-This is why fine lines tend to appear first around the eyes, where skin is thin, and around the mouth, where skin is prone to dryness.
-Smoking and excess exposure to the sun also cause fine lines.
+Fine lines tend to appear first around the eyes, where skin is thin, and around the mouth, where skin is prone to dryness.
+Smoking and excess exposure to the sun also lead to fine lines.

 Repeated facial muscle movement causes smile lines around the mouth, vertical frown lines between the eyes, horizontal forehead lines, and lip lines.
 Deep wrinkles also form when collagen and elastin levels decrease.

 TL;DR: Aging, like Thanos, is inevitable, so what can we do about it?

 Well… we can’t reverse the aging process because it’s a natural part of life.
 We can, however, temporarily correct signs of the aging process with beauty massage tools and cosmetic procedures.
 There’s injectables, laser resurfacing, LED light therapy, face lifts, etc.